osman-akdag/SauceDemoTestProject/README.md

 # Sauce Demo Test Project
-Sauce Demo Test Project,  POM (Page Object Model) yapısı kullanarak oluşturulmuş bir web otomasyon projesidir.
+Sauce Demo Test Project is a web automation project created using the Page Object Model (POM) structure.
-Bu projede, test senaryoları yazmak amaçlı kullanılan [Sauce Demo Test](https://www.saucedemo.com/)  web sitesi kullanılmıştır.
+In this project, the [Sauce Demo Test](https://www.saucedemo.com/)  website is used for writing test scenarios.

-## Kullanılan Teknolojiler ve Proje Mimarisi
+## Used Technologies and Project Architecture
  - Java 17
  - JUnit 5
  - Selenium WebDriver